Within a two-hour drive of Rochester, there are 49 New York State Parks all worthy of exploration, but try our favorite five if you haven’t already.

 Niagara Falls

-People travel across the world to witness the power of the Niagara River over the falls.
-On the New York side, you can stand at the crest of Horseshoe Falls, Bridal Veil Falls, and American Falls at Goat Island, Luna Island, and Prospect Park.
+People travel from around the world to witness the Niagara River’s power at Niagara Falls.
+On the New York side, you can stand at the crest of Horseshoe Falls, Bridal Veil Falls, and American Falls on Goat Island, Luna Island, and Prospect Park.
 From the Cave of the Winds and the Crow’s Nest, you can stand close enough to be soaked!
 It’s both awe-inspiring and refreshing.

 Explore More